History of 56 Prince's Gate

 Q: Will Pepperdine arrange for my transport to the house from the airport?

 A: Pepperdine arranges for a bus to meet all the students on the group flight.
 If you are not arriving on the group flight, you need to make your own way to the house, at your own expense.
-If your flight arrives at the same time as the group flight you are welcome to meet up with the other students in the arrivals hall and join them on the bus.
+If your flight arrives at the same time as the group flight you may be able to meet up with the other students in the arrivals hall and join them on the bus.

 Q: Should I bring a hairdryer with me?